Addressing Umbraco Performance Issues: A Critical Update for Version 13 and 14

 The QueryPaged method in Umbraco's NPocoDatabaseExtensions.cs file, which iterates over paged query results.
 Due to a faulty SQL count query, this method had to process 324,324 items instead of the expected two, affecting performance during cache refresh operations like publish/unpublish.

-Conclusion: Update Your Umbraco to a Later Version
+Conclusion: Update Your Umbraco to a Fixed Version#

-If you're currently using Umbraco 13.4.1 and experiencing similar issues, it's crucial to update to a version that includes this fix.
+If you're using Umbraco 13.4.1 and experiencing similar issues, you must update to a version that includes this fix.

-Regular updates not only provide new features but also fix critical bugs that can impact your system's usability and performance.
+Regular updates provide new features and fix critical bugs impacting your system's usability and performance.

 Be aware the problem affects Umbraco v10, v13 and v14, so it's recommended to upgrade to the latest version containing the fix.